ajbouh/qa/README.md

 - [ ] Suggests which flaky tests to debug first (based on heuristics)

 ### Local development
+- [x] Automatically run tests as you save changes to them.
+- [ ] Automatically run tests as you save changes to any of their file-level dependencies.
+- [ ] Automatically run tests as you change individual test methods or dependencies of those methods.
 - [ ] Order test run during local development based on what's failed recently
 - [ ] Line-level code coverage report
-- [ ] Rerunning tests during local development affected by what code you just modified (test code or AUT, using code coverage analysis)
 - [ ] Limit tests to files that are open in editor (open test files, open AUT files, etc)
 - [ ] Can run with git-bisect to search for commit that introduced a bug
 - [ ] Suggest which failing tests to debug first (based on heuristics)